 Since the flu season comes every year — and every year it’s different — it’s important to get annual flu shots and schedule a checkup as soon as symptoms start.
-Expert family practitioners John Moran, MD, and Tim Urell, DO, of More MD, can help you and your family stay healthy this flu season.
-Book your flu visit at the Surprise, Prescott, Prescott Valley, or Lake Havasu, Arizona, clinic location today.
+Expert family practitioner Tim Urell, DO, of More MD, can help you and your family stay healthy this flu season.
+Book your flu visit at the Sierra Vista, Surprise, or Prescott, Arizona, clinic location today.
 Schedule online or over the phone.

 As with a cold, the flu is treated with lots of rest and plenty of fluids, especially for those who have fevers.
 If breathing problems or high fevers occur, it’s important to seek medical attention right away.
 People with the flu should stay home from work or school and avoid other public areas when possible to avoid spreading infection.